Quackertree/GameMaker-Native-Joycon-Support/README.md

 - Control each of the four LEDs on the Joycon individually
 - Additional raw data pull functions for more precise measurements or wanted extended functionality

+Please be aware that the Joycons do NOT individually keep track of their pitch, roll and yaw by default, which means you cannot perform tracking like e.g. a virtual reality controller.
+Although theoretically extractable information from the accelerometer and gyroscope paired together, this extension does not support such features!

+It is highly recommended to look at the example project in order to understand the functions.

+Be aware some functions may seem to return unexpected values, but this is just the way the Joycon operates.
+More information on this subject can be found in the example project.

+If you find any significant bugs, please let me know!

 Credit to: https://github.com/mfosse/JoyCon-Driver/blob/master/joycon-driver/src/main.cpp for figuring out a lot of stuff, allowing me to put it together in a DLL for GM:S.